saikiranambati942/loanprocess-rest-service/README.md

 1) Can initiate a loan on any date with specified amount.
 2) Can add payments in any order.
 3) Request balance on any date.
-4) Interest calculation should be based on the principal balance and exclude already added interest balance.
+4) Interest calculation is based on principal balance and excludes already added interest balance.
-5) The interest added for a day is defined as: (annual interest rate * principal balance)/(100 * 365).
+5) The interest added for a day is calculated using: (annual interest rate * principal balance)/(100 * 365).
 6) The balance returned is based on all payments and the interest added up to the requested date.
+#### Limitation:
-7) Service does not handle multiple loans, i.e. the state will be cleared when a new loan is initiated.
+Service does not handle multiple loans, i.e. the state will be cleared when a new loan is initiated.